-An exhibition of new work by Cornelia Parker across both gallery spaces.
-Golden Square showcases a new series of videos filmed in New York City late last year, while Soho Square shows a number of other films and recent work.
+Golden Square showcases a new series of Parker's videos filmed in New York City late last year, while Soho Square shows a number of other films and recent work.

 In 2016 Parker was commissioned by the Metropolitan Museum of Art to create a site-specific installation for the museum’s roof garden.
 The resulting work, Transitional Object (PsychoBarn) was made during the rancorous US presidential election.
 It was inspired by the paintings of Edward Hopper and by two emblems of American architecture – the classic red barn and the Bates family’s sinister mansion from Alfred Hitchcock’s 1960 film Psycho.
 Nearly ten metres high, the sculpture was fabricated from a deconstructed red barn and appeared to be a genuine house, hovering over Central Park, but was in fact a set-like structure consisting of two facades propped up from behind with scaffolding.